HST grism spectroscopy of z~3 massive quiescent galaxies: Approaching the metamorphosis: Tracing AGN activity

 \subsection{X-ray}

 L$_{X}$ can be viewed as a tracer of the typical rate of black hole growth in a given galaxy sample.
-Recent stacked analysis of quiescent galaxies in COSMOS constrains the average level of rest-frame hard X-ray emission to be $L_{X}=2\cdot10^{43}$ erg s$^{-1}$ \citep[hereafter C20]{Carraro20}\footnote{Our stellar masses were converted to a Chabrier IMF for consistency}.
-While our non-detections are consistent with C20, our mean rest-frame L(2-10)keV obtained as is higher by a factor of 2--3 at face value (see Fig.~\ref{fig:Lx}).
+A recent stacked analysis of quiescent galaxies in COSMOS has constrained the average level of rest frame hard X-ray emission to be $L_{X}=2\cdot10^{43}$ erg s$^{-1}$ \citep[hereafter C20]{Carraro20}\footnote{Our stellar masses were converted to a Chabrier IMF for consistency}.
+While our non-detections are consistent with C20, our mean rest frame L(2-10)keV obtained as is higher by a factor of 2--3 at face value (see Fig.~\ref{fig:Lx}).
 The error bar on the average is computed as the error on the weighted mean.